rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area/Counting_Unit_squares/Index.md

 ---
 title: "03 Counting squares"
-description: "We learn to estimate the area by counting squares in different shapes"
+description: "Area of different shapes can be measured using squares.
+Even irregular shapes can be measured by adding squares to cover the shape.
+Incomplete squares are assigned values and added to estimate the area.
+Decomposition can also be used to find the area by counting squares."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00